HISTORY

 AMALIA III was born

-The development of successive AMALIA versions allows Diana's team to refine their design and performance, making each iteration more capable and resilient in the challenging lunar environment.
+The development of successive AMALIA versions allows DIANA to refine their design and performance, making each iteration more capable and resilient in the challenging lunar environment.
 These continuous improvements reflect the team's commitment to pushing the boundaries of space robotics and their dedication to contributing to our understanding of the Moon.

 2014

-Google Lunar X Price
+Google Lunar X-Prize

 2015